Welcome to my vanity page.

 - Rifle shooting

 I live in Gloucester, England with my wife Sarah and our children.
 Sarah and I share a blog, www.snell-pym.org.uk, so our mutual friends can keep track of us.
 However, I've been putting rather a lot of technical ramblings up there, so I've divided it into categories.
-For just my writings, visit http://www.snell-pym.org.uk/archives/author/alaric/; for just technical things (by either of us), visit http://www.snell-pym.org.uk/categories/sci-tech/; and for stuff relating purely to our personal lives, instead see http://snell-pym.org.uk/categories/the-family/.
-I'm also to be found on Twitter, The fediverse, Reddit, LinkedIn, and if you must, Facebook.
+For just my writings, visit https://www.snell-pym.org.uk/archives/author/alaric/; for just technical things (by either of us), visit https://www.snell-pym.org.uk/categories/sci-tech/; and for stuff relating purely to our personal lives, instead see https://snell-pym.org.uk/categories/the-family/.
+I'm also to be found on Twitter as @alaric and @Kitten_Tech, on amateur radio as M0KTN, The fediverse, Reddit, LinkedIn, and if you must, Facebook.

 My mental health isn't great - not in ways most people would notice, but the bit of my brain that's supposed to detect imminent threats to my life triggers when it doesn't need to, so I spend a lot of time distractingly full of adrenaline and fear.
 Sometimes this just happens randomly, and sometimes it's triggered by particular things: I'm very cautious about going to parties and pubs as they're full of things I struggle with, so please don't be offended if I don't come to yours, or leave early!